This article has been checked for horticultural accuracy by Oliver Parsons.

 How to harvest cucamelons

-Harvest the fruits when they are about the size of a grape but still firm to touch.
+Harvest the fruits when they are about the size of a large grape but still firm to touch.
 Simply twist or cut the fruits from the vine, being careful not to damage the plants.
-Avoid letting cucamelons over-ripen on the vine, as they can become too soft and lose their crisp texture.
+Avoid letting cucamelons ripen too much on the vine as they can lose their crisp texture.

-Cucamelons are best eaten straight away but you can store them in a perforated plastic bag or a container with a lid for up to two weeks in the fridge.
-Avoid washing cucamelons before storing them, as moisture can cause them to spoil more quickly.
-You can also freeze cucamelons, simply wash and dry the fruits, then spread them out in a single layer on a baking sheet and freeze until firm.
+Cucamelons are best eaten straight away but you can store them in a perforated plastic bag or a container with a lid for just over a week in the fridge.
+Avoid washing cucamelons before storing them, as the moisture left on their surface can cause them to spoil more quickly.
+You can also freeze cucamelons: simply wash and dry the fruits, then spread them out in a single layer on a baking sheet and freeze until firm.
 Once frozen, transfer them to airtight containers or freezer bags and store in the freezer for up to three months.
-Frozen cucamelons are best used in cooked dishes, as their texture may change after freezing.
+Frozen cucamelons are best used in cooked dishes as their texture will change after freezing.

 How to propagate cucamelons

 You can also propagate cucamelons from tubers, much like dahlias.
-Wait until the plant has been hit by frost, then use a garden fork or shovel to gently dig around the main stem to find the tubers, which may be quite deep in the soil.
+Wait until the plant has been hit by the first gentle frost, then use a garden fork or shovel to gently dig around the main stem to find the tubers, which may be quite deep in the soil.
 Be gentle when handling to avoid damaging them.
-To store the tubers, add some potting compost to the bottom of a 35cm plastic pot and place the tubers on the surface, covering them completely with more compost.
+To store the tubers, add some potting compost to the bottom of a 35cm pot and place the tubers on the surface, covering them completely with more compost.
 You can layer the tubers with more compost until the pot is full, if you need to.
-Then store the pot in a cool, frost-free spot for winter, and replant from March under cover.
+Then store the pot in a cool, dry and frost-free spot for winter, and replant next spring.

 Pests and diseases